solana-foundation/solana-improvement-documents/proposals/0178-static-syscalls.md

 must be registered as function pointers, whose address is a natural number greater than zero, representing their position in a syscall lookup table.
-The verifier must enforce that the immediate of a syscall instruction points to a valid syscall, and throw `VerifierError::InvalidFunction` otherwise.
+The verifier must enforce that the immediate of a syscall instruction points to a valid syscall, and throw `VerifierError::InvalidSyscall` otherwise.

 This new instruction comes together with modifications in the verification phase. `call imm` (opcode `0x85`) instructions must only refer to internal